porter-finance/v1-core/docs/interfaces/IBond.md

     <td>uint256 </td>
     <td>bonds</td>
         <td>
-    The number of Bonds burnt and converted into collateral.    </td>
+    The number of bond shares burnt and converted into collateralTokens.    </td>
       </tr>
 </table>